brunoric/docker-hhvm/README.md

 **1) HHVM FastCGI server**

-As mentioned before, the default command executed by the images is `/start.sh` that execute Supervisor to spawn [HHVM as a FastCGI][fastcgi] server:
+As mentioned before, the default command executed by the images is `start.sh` that execute Supervisor to spawn [HHVM as a FastCGI][fastcgi] server:

 	docker run -p 9000:9000 brunoric/hhvm:deb